ossprey/demo/javascript/yarn_simple_math/README.md

 # Simple Math Project

 This project implements basic mathematical operations including addition, subtraction, multiplication, and division.
-It also includes unit tests to verify the correctness of these operations.
+It also includes unit tests to verify the correctness of these operations!

 ## Project Structure